 A group that sometimes gets lumped with the techies of the dot-com persuasion (let’s not dwell on the accuracy of that grouping) consists of so-called “digital nomads.”
 If you’ve never heard of this tribe, don’t strain too much to remember the moniker: my feeling is that it may already be fading in popularity.
 But the concept is rather simple.
 Basically, the group includes those who can do their work on their laptops, remotely, and are willing to let go of most of their material possessions in order to live the dream life (at least in the imagination of many others) that allows them to travel and work concurrently.
 By definition, they are not “married” to any specific place, so they do not reside anywhere (not even in Lisbon), although some seem to be traveling in a loop, revisiting the same places over and over.
 Come to think of it, this fits my own modus operandi.

 I’ve had a couple of opportunities to hobnob with “digital nomads” in Lisbon and managed to get a rough demographic sketch.
-If you wanted to give someone a reasonably descriptive stereotype of the digital nomad, I would go with this: a 25-to-35 software engineer, male, of Northern European, British, or North American origin, with strong libertarian leanings.
+If you wanted to give someone a reasonably descriptive stereotype of a digital nomad, I would go with this: a 25-to-35 software engineer, male, of Northern European, British, or North American origin, with strong libertarian leanings.
 This portrait and its minor variations probably cover well over half of all digital nomads roaming around and it seems to be just as valid in Lisbon.
 The “rest” are a varied bunch.
 I’ve met many women (though they are clearly in the minority; besides, there seems to be a cut-off age when they stop traveling around), a few couples, and even a real, functioning parent (a rather oddball case, though, to be frank).
 In addition to coding, the list of fields open to remote work includes design, illustration, copywriting, translation, marketing consulting, e-commerce, ad account management, maintaining web sites, and, of course, travel blogging.
 The latter is a particularly pernicious idea: I will admit to having been infected by it a long time ago and much to my chagrin.
 I was not alone in falling prey.
 To make a very long story short, I now think that becoming a successful travel blogger (by which I mean one whose travel and living expenses are completely paid by the advertising income derived from his or her web site), is about as likely as becoming an A-list Hollywood star.
 Which is to say, not very.
 But it does not stop thousands upon untold thousands from trying.
 As always, there are exceptions and nuances.
 Here’s one such a nuance.
 A couple of “travel blogger” nomads I’ve met – in Lisbon of all places – having imbibed a few truth-serumy alcoholic beverages, privately admitted to me that while their blog’s ad revenue is pathetic, becoming a shill for some travel-related “brand” (i.e. deriving income not as much from advertising as from writing paid posts mentioning the brand or the place) pays much better and can provide some nice supplemental lucre.
 Overall, though, this is hardly a long-term career path (as usual, a handful of cases excepted).
 Bloggers beware!

 I have met other interesting people who had recently made Lisbon their home, including those of Portuguese origin born abroad: they were quite enthusiastic about their having relocated to the country of their parents or grandparents.
 Whether these form a separate demographic or are merely individual cases, I can’t yet say.
 But I can say this: it is the presence of the categories of foreigners that I’ve just listed (to recap, retirees, investors, students, celebrities, artists, techies, and the rotating cadre of nomads) that seems to be what makes the Lisbon of 2017 so different from that of 2007, with all the benefits and costs that this new state of affairs implies.
 In the next installment of this series, when I get around to write it, I will attempt to analyze why it is today’s Lisbon, as opposed to some other city, that is so attractive to them all.